Whitehills

-The village spread inland in the C19 through the development of terraced 1 1/2-storey and detached villa housing.
+The village expanded inland in the 19th century through the development of terraced 1 1/2-storey and detached villa housing.
 The shore, links and extensive views from throughout the village add a sense of openness.
-The landmark buildings in Whitehills are the Parish Church (built in 1773) and the Downie's Fish Processing Plant, as well as the marina.
+The landmark buildings in Whitehills are the parish church (built in 1773) and the Downie's fish processing plant, as well as the marina.

 The clock tower of Trinity Church of Scotland (1879) was built by Alexander Ross.
-The Methodist Chapel, meanwhile, dates to 1840.
+The Methodist Chapel dates to 1840.

-During the C20 the town has developed to the east and also along the southerly edges.
+During the 20th century, the town has developed to the east and also along the southerly edges.
 Around half the building stock is low density, private new build; these are built in a style which is typical of most modern development.
-The 20/21C extension to the village has little in common with old town character or its street pattern and its recent spread means that the village can clearly be seen from Banff.
+The modern extension to the village has little in common with old town character or its street pattern and its recent spread means that the village can clearly be seen from Banff.
 The village's exposed location, sea views and unique character, mean that new development is unavoidably obvious.
 Further expansion to the south west is likely to most favoured by developers, but this should maintain principles of good layout and sympathetic siting in order to avoid the sprawl of the village.